censys/censys-splunk/docs/index.rst

 **Censys Add-on for Splunk**

 - Import data from the Censys ASM Logbook API into Splunk
+- Import data from the Censys ASM Risk Events API into Splunk

 **Censys ASM App for Splunk**

-- Dashboards for Censys ASM Logbook API
+- Dashboards for Censys ASM Logbook and Risk Events APIs
+- Custom query-based alerts and reports

 .. **Censys Search App for Splunk**